 Sebastian Kawa is arguable the world’s greatest soaring pilot of all times.
 On Feb 5, 2019, he gave an interview to Davis Lessnick and Bruno Vassel as part of a Webinar series hosted by the Soaring Society of America.
 The link leads to a video of the interview and a summary write up.

 Only few pilots have successfully completed 1000+km soaring flights in Colorado.
-All of those flights were flown out of Boulder, Colorado.
-And the majority of these flights were flown by one pilot: Pedja Bogdanovich.
+This spreadsheet lists them all.
+No pilot flew more 1000er flights than Pedja Bogdanovich.
 In this presentation, given in June 2019 at the Soaring Society of Boulder, Pedja explains his strategy and approach to planning and executing these amazing flights above the Rocky Mountains.
 A veritable treasure trove of know-how, tips and tricks for any ambitious cross-country pilot.

 Bob Caldwell is among the most accomplished soaring pilots currently flying from Boulder, Colorado in his ASH 31 mi.
 In this seminar, Bob shares his insights, tips, and tricks based on a rich experience flying long distances from Boulder and other locations in the American West.
 Among many other things, you’ll learn to confront what is holding you back (the fear of landing out), how to avoid “wandering aimlessly about”, and how to gain the confidence to push ahead if the conditions look just like the conditions you’ve been soaring in.
 You can also find Bob’s slide deck here.